alexpira/ruxy/README.md

 ### Configuration

-Ruxy configuration file contains a main section where all the default behaviors are defined, and a `[filter]` section where you can define configuration overrides for specific HTTP requests.
+Ruxy configuration file contains a main section where all the default behaviors are defined, and subsections where you can define configuration overrides for specific HTTP requests.

-This documentation, like the application itself, is still under development and for now you won't get all the details here, but the two values you always need to specify are **bind** and **remote** which are, respectively, the bind address for the listening socket and the url of the proxied application.
+This documentation, like the application itself, is still under development and for now you won't get all the details here, but the two values you always need to specify in the main part are **bind** and **remote** which are, respectively, the bind address for the listening socket and the url of the proxied application.

 Exceptions to the default configurations are specified via *rules*, *actions* and *filters*.
 Actions represent behavior flags for a single request, while filters are used to match a request.
 Rules are made of composition of filters and actions.